 Google Drive (Specifically Google Sheets)

 Google Sheets is Google’s version of Microsoft Excel, and can be used as a free project management solution.
 Of course with Google you can also use Google calendar, file sharing file storage and create your own tailored solution and reporting suite.
 With this you can carry out project planning on unlimited projects and do Gantt charts to your hearts content.
 Team collaboration is also quite easy to do in real time with Google Sheets as a number of people can work on the same sheet at the same time.
 This may be a good option for small businesses who do not want to invest in software.
 Google Sheets is very simple which means you can get up and running quickly and mold it to the specific needs of your office but as your project management needs become more sophisticated, you may find you outgrow it and move on to a more robust platform.
 Let’s take a look at some of those options next.

 Trello is a card-based project management system.
-They have a free version which is fully-featured and very powerful You can also spring for the Business Class version which is $9.99 per user/month when paid annually and offers more space, power-ups which are similar to plug-ins, and better support.
+They have a free version which is fully-featured task management tool and very powerful.
+You can also spring for the Business Class version which is $9.99 per user/month when paid annually and offers advanced features such as more space, power-ups which are similar to plug-ins, and better support.

 Trello also has awesome integrations so you can get creative with how you fit it into your team’s software workflows.
 For example, you might create a simple Google form for office supplies requests that automatically creates a new card in Trello when someone fills it out for you to track and manage the avalanche of requests you get in one centralized location.

 Asana is a moderately more advanced list-based project management tool.
 With Asana you can add up to 15 team members and still use the free plan which is great for small teams.
 If you want more advanced reporting, unlimited team members, their new Timeline feature, and more – you can upgrade to their Premium plan which is $9.99 per user/month billed annually.

 Asana is often preferred by people who have more complex projects to manage and has a bit of a steeper learning curve but is still very flexible and offers plenty of integration options for an all-in-one solution.

 Don’t wait, just start!